 5| If you’re returning to work after your maternity leave, your pump will be your

 mortal enemy new BFF.

-Ugh, love it or not, your pump will be your best buddy when you have to leave for your baby for more than 3-4 hours at a time.
+Ugh, love it or not, your pump will be your best buddy when you have to leave your baby for more than 3-4 hours at a time.
 Make sure you learn the best way to use it, since they aren’t always straightforward.
 And you’ll want to make sure you’re using it properly so you express the most milk possible.
 And, if you’re not getting much when you’re pumping – don’t worry.
 Many women don’t respond well to a pump because they are much less efficient than your baby’s mouth.
-Just stick to a schedule while you’re at work (looking at a baby can help you to have multiple let-downs to get more milk!) and nurse that baby as soon as you get them home from daycare.
-Or, most reserve a room for nursing mothers – so depending on your commute, it may make sense to nurse them there before you head for home.
+Just stick to a schedule while you’re at work (looking at a picture of your baby can help you to have multiple let-downs to get more milk!) and nurse that baby as soon as you get them home from daycare.
+Or, many daycares reserve a room for nursing mothers, so depending on your commute, it may make sense to nurse them there before you head for home.

 6| To be successful, you’ll have to stick to a schedule.

 I think it’s different depending on which baby it is.
 With Blaire, I was a first time mom.
 Having someone who needed me literally 24/7 was so foreign to me.
 So having to either be with Blaire when she needed to eat or having to be on a pumping schedule when we were away from each other (on parents-only overnight trips, at work, weddings/receptions where you’re away for more than 4 hours, etc.) and that was something I had never dealt with.
 Sure, you can try to skip a pumping session, but if you aren’t pumping to make up for the time baby would be eating, then your supply may drop.
 And you’ll probably end up with sore boobs!
 With Ben, the whole “being needed 24/7” wasn’t new but wrangling a toddler and a newborn at the same time was new.
 Blaire always seemed to need me when I sat down to nurse.